tomy-shen/TW-Style/README.md

 To install TW-Style, just download .zip and unpack it to your Redmine's public/themes folder.
 Then go to Redmine > Administration > Settings > Display and select TW-Style from the list and save the changes.

+## Issues are listed in different colors according to their priority

+Issue priorities can be added from the enumerations in the administration, and the weight is determined according to the sort order.
+By default, the lowest weight and the top three with the highest weight will be displayed in different color.

 ## How to replace Logo for your Redmine